skrodahl/NewTon/Docs/PARKING-LOT.md

 ## Inbox
 *Raw ideas awaiting triage*
-### Check if pre-v4.0 transaction log *can* be imported
-**Priority:** High (v4.0.2)
-The transaction log was saved at every match_complete, should be recoverable...

-### Match/Referee conflict detection in tournament bracket
-**Priority:** High (v4.0.2)
-Matches that can't be started because one/two players are already referees, can still be started in the tournament bracket.

 ### Show placements in "View Match Progression" in Developer console
 **Priority:** High (v4.0.2)
 Match Progression in Developer Console should say placement instead of "x" for eliminated.

-### Import Saved Players from Shared Tournaments
-**Priority:**: High (v4.0.2)
-Exports contain list of Saved Players.
-These exports are available in the folder tournaments/ (using REST API).
-It should be possible to import Saved Players from these exports.

 ### Enhanced Tournament Validation
 **Priority:** Medium (v4.1.0)